-NCUSIF deposit - The deposit in the National Credit Union Share Insurance Fund (NCUSIF) is in accordance with National Credit Union Administration (NCUA) regulations, which require the maintenance of a deposit by each insured credit union in an amount equal to 1% of its insured shares.
-The deposit would be refunded to the Credit Union if its insurance coverage is terminated, it converts to insurance coverage from another source, or the operations of the fund are transferred from the NCUA board.
+National Credit Union Share Insurance Fund (NCUSIF) deposit - The deposit in the NCUSIF is in accordance with National Credit Union Administration (NCUA) regulations, which require the maintenance of a deposit by each insured credit union in an amount equal to 1% of its insured shares.
+The deposit will be refunded to the Credit Union if its insurance coverage is terminated, it converts to insurance coverage from another source, or the operations of the fund are transferred from the NCUA board.

-NCUSIF insurance premiums - A credit union is required to pay an annual insurance premium based on a percentage of its total insured shares as declared by the NCUA board, unless the payment is waived by the NCUA board.
+NCUSIF insurance premiums - A credit union is required to pay an annual insurance premium based on a percentage of its total insured shares as declared by the NCUA board unless the payment is waived by the NCUA board.